smitsekhadiaa/CodeStack/README.md

 - [ ] Add resources of various Domains like Web-Devlopment,App Devlopment,Machine Learning and Deep Learning.
 - [ ] The User Interface can be made more user friendly though we have tried to create an execellent UI as per our imagination.
+- [ ] We can use cookies for authentication of pages.
+- [ ] We can implement the progress report of a student which he/she practices in the given time.